Soraya is a storyteller.

 While in film school, Soraya pushed herself to absorb, create, and fail as much as possible.
 Her junior year, she created Salt Water, an experimental short which went on to screen at nine festivals around the world, and won the audience award at the Lift-Off fest in Los Angeles.
 The next year, Soraya took a leave of absence and sailed a 134’ Brigantine for 40 days in the Caribbean Sea, researching the oceans and climate change along the way.
 Throughout this once-in-a-lifetime passage, Soraya created her first independent documentary, Where the Water Takes Us.
 She partnered with companies like the American Sailing Association, AquaTech Imaging Solutions, Mountainsmith, Khala Cloths, and The Avasol Foundation to help bring the story to life, promote sustainable lifestyle changes, and encourage other young women to pursue storytelling in the outdoor / environmental niche.

-Soraya also cut her teeth as a production assistant for Farm League, which among many precious lessons, revealed to her the potential of branded content in the documentary space.
-Soon thereafter, Soraya went on to serve as Head of Production at Lukas Dong Films, a boutique production company that creates high-end branded content in cities around the world.
+Soraya also worked as an intern at Farm League and then moved on to serve as Head of Production at Lukas Dong Films, a boutique production company creating high-end branded content in cities around the world.

-Outside of filmmaking, Soraya’s photography has led her down a number of interesting avenues, awarding her opportunities such as gallery showings at Breakfast Culture Club in Santa Barbara and Groundworks Coffee in Santa Monica, and a few publications to boot.
+Outside of filmmaking, Soraya’s photography has led her down a number of interesting avenues, awarding her opportunities such as gallery showings at Breakfast Culture Club in Santa Barbara and Art Share in Los Angeles, as well as magazine and calendar publications.

-Soraya is also an avid surfer, climber, sailor, writer, and speaks fluent French.
+Soraya is also an avid surfer, climber, skier, sailor, and writer.
+She has traveled to 16 countries (and counting) and speaks fluent French.

 American Sailing Association: Filmmaker Soraya Simi Talks About “Where The Water Takes Us”